Skip to content

 How long do ISA transfers take?

-A cash ISA to a stocks and shares ISA can take up to 30 days.
+• Cash to stocks and shares ISA transfers: These can take around 30 days

 Can I withdraw money during the ISA transfer?